DagimEthio/Hello-World/README.md

 Hi Humans!

 I like to read and spend time with elderly peoples
-I like Ethiopian food and hcken teriyaki
+I like Ethiopian food and chicken teriyaki